If you or a person you are concerned about is experiencing a psychological emergency, you may request a crisis

 - It is your current intention or plan to inflict bodily harm on someone

-- Your life is currently in danger (due to domestic violence, recent homelessness, or alcohol and/or other drug withdrawal)
+- Your life is currently in danger (due to domestic violence, homelessness, or alcohol and/or other drug withdrawal)

 - Within the past week, you experienced a physical or sexual assault or another type of significant trauma

-- Within the past week, you have been hearing or seeing things that others do not
+- Within the past week, you have been hearing or seeing things when you are sober that others do not

 - Within the past 2 weeks, you were released from an inpatient psychiatric facility

-Crisis counseling for mental health emergencies is available Monday through Friday 8:30 am to 5:00 pm.
+Crisis counseling for mental health emergencies is available Monday through Friday between 8:30 am and 5:00 pm.
 Please inform our office staff if you need to be seen immediately.
-For after-hours emergencies, you can call our main number (415-422-6352) and follow the menu prompts to talk to a professional counselor by phone, call one of the numbers below, or go to the nearest hospital emergency room.
+For after-hours emergencies, you can call our main number (415-422-6352) and follow the menu prompts to talk to a professional counselor by phone, contact one of the crisis resources below, or go to the nearest hospital emergency room.